 Step 2: Stock up on clean eats

 - Make a seasonally appropriate meal plan for the week, two weeks or month and shop for it.
 It is usually easiest to make a plan for one or two weeks at a time, but over time you can build up to monthly meal planning.
-Check out any of the Eat Clean Diet books or Clean Eating Magazines for pre-made meal plans and shopping lists.
+Check out any of the Eat Clean Diet books, Clean Eating Magazines, The 21-Day Sugar Detox and Meals Made Simple for pre-made meal plans and shopping lists.

 - Make a shopping list of everything that you will need to make all of the meals on your plan.
 Keep in mind that you and your family will need snacks in between meals along with easy grab and go items (ex: baby carrots and unsalted raw almonds, larabars, protein powder, etc.).